alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

 * Neutron bug affecting the use of OpenvSwitch (Required for XenServer)
 * VNC console connectivity

-This guide is heavily based on the OpenStack foundation's guide, however it does not go into the same level of detail.
-Their guide should be considered the superior one, and the "master" guide.
-However, this guide can be referenced in order to highlight the differences when using XenServer.
+This guide is heavily based on the OpenStack foundation's guide.
+It does not go into the same level of detail, but does highlight the differences when using XenServer instead of KVM.
+Their guide should be considered the superior one, and the "master" guide, and I recommend reading their guide if you have no familiarity with OpenStack at all.

 Some elements of this guide are also based on the following blog post: https://www.citrix.com/blogs/2015/11/30/integrating-xenserver-rdo-and-neutron/